StryCodr/Connect-4-Game/README.md

 Overview:

-This is a python-based Connect 4 game that uses user input to play the game
+This is a python-based Connect 4 game that uses user inputs to play the game.

 Features:
  - 2 player turn based mode